 Why do we prefer roles to job descriptions?

 Roles imply the implementation of an evolving and collaborative organization.
 A role-based organization is characterized above all by the desire to effectively share responsibilities and decision-making among all employees.

 In traditional organizations defined by rigid hierarchy and a strict chain of command, decisions and information are communicated vertically, from the top to the bottom.
-Unlike role-based organization, where decision-making is distributed throughout a set of self-organizing teams, these teams operate on their own individually but also as part of the bigger whole and work together to achieve the organization's purpose.
+With role-based organizations, where decision making is distributed throughout a set of self-organizing teams, these teams operate on their own, but also as part of the bigger whole and work together to achieve the organization's purpose.

 Roles allow to:

 Better adapt to the evolution of the organization and its members.
 The scope of the roles can evolve according to the organization and its needs, but also to the people who contribute to it at a given time.
 The company adapts more quickly to its context and its challenges.